Director of Office of Disability Services

 Stewart assists the Director of Disability Services and assumes Director's responsibilities during his absence.
 Hires, trains, evaluates and schedules interpreters for classroom interpreting and university activities.
-Coordinates the note taking for students who qualify for those services.
-Works with other campus departments and offices to educate university employees on the needs and issues of deaf and hard of hearing students, faculty, staff and guests of the university.
+Assists with intakes of returning students to ensure they receive appropriate accommodations.
+Works with faculty to ensure their classes are accessible for Deaf/Hard of Hearing students, and works with other campus departments and offices to educate university employees on the needs and issues of deaf and hard of hearing students, faculty, staff and guests of the university.

 Senior Administrative Assistant

 Acts as back office support, database manager, general office duties, internal and student records management, and coordinates the note taking for students who qualify for those services.
 Christina also serves as the LEAD certified senior advisor for the Mortar Board College Senior National Honor Society, and teaches Zumba classes for Campus Recreation.

 The student assistants are responsible for providing services such as escorting students to/from classes, picking up and returning tests and test proctoring, scanning, editing and assisting students in the computer lab, transcribing papers, brailling, clerical and office receptionist duties.
 They work on an hourly basis and carry out duties as assigned on the DS daily schedule by the Administrative Specialist.